Uses and side effects of losartan

 Over time, losartan may cause the kidneys to keep too much potassium in the body or may reduce kidney function.
 Signs of these long-term side effects can include heart palpitations, shortness of breath, or changes in the quantity or appearance of urine.
 While taking losartan, your doctor should regularly monitor your electrolytes and kidney function.

-Losartan interactions and contraindications: Can you drink alcohol while taking Losartan?
+Losartan interactions and contraindications: Can you drink alcohol while taking losartan?

 Losartan does not typically cause serious interactions with other medications.
-Grapefruit juice consumption may have a small effect on Losartan, but this is unlikely to cause any serious changes in blood pressure.
+Grapefruit juice consumption may have a small effect on losartan, but this is unlikely to cause any serious changes in blood pressure.
 Since both alcohol and caffeine can affect blood pressure, use caution when consuming these substances along with losartan.

 Losartan warnings: why was losartan recalled?